All Episodes

 I think three things have changed in our lifetimes, incidentally.

-Number two, we've got new technologies we never had before, like chlorofluorocarbons, which magnify our impact on the earth.
+Number two, we've got new technologies we never had before, like chlorofluorocarbons, which magnify our impact on the Earth.

-These thousands of new technologies that magnify Our ability to exploit the Earth, change our relationship to the Earth.
+Just as nuclear weapons transformed warfare, these thousands of new technologies that magnify our ability to exploit the Earth change our relationship to the Earth.

 You have to take seriously what he says.